dedickinson/learning/LabEnvironment/Pxe.md

  ### Get building

  1. Open another terminal and cd into the `http` directory.
-Then start up a web server with `python -m http.server`
+Then start up a web server with `python -m http.server 8000`
  1. Then start the VM: `VBoxManage startvm $BUILDER_VM --type gui`

 ## Other stuff